Hilbert’s Paradox of the Grand Hotel

 But isn’t there any way to make sense of this and put it in a logical explanation?

-Can we refute the illogical statement that infinite occupied rooms can accommodate one and even infinite number of guests?
+Can we refute the illogical statement that infinite number of occupied rooms can accommodate one and even infinite number of guests?

 The logic for a limited set of numbers tells us that we cannot create a pair in a row of room/guest pairs by adding only a guest in that row.

 Simply said, we cannot accommodate a guest when all the rooms are occupied.

 As Hilbert tells us that’s not the case with the infinite number of occupied rooms.

 Then let’s change Hilbert’s choice of words!